 In some ways, it's obvious that connectivity has made us safer.
 In Eurasia, farmers and pathogens were locked in an arms race against each other for thousands of years: smallpox becomes more virulent, and humans develop more resistance, back and forth over the generations.

 But in the Americas, people had been totally isolated from those diseases for 10,000 years (or more) before Columbus's voyage, meaning that they didn't have any of the defenses that had evolved to deal with it.
 As a result, thousands of years of human/virus warfare in Eurasia had developed what amounted an arsenal of bioweapons that devastated the Americas.
 Similar dynamics have played out everywhere people and animals have long been isolated from each other.

-These days, we have a range of vaccines that can confer immunity without the pain of getting sick or the risk of spreading the infection to others.
+Fortunately, these days, we have a range of vaccines that can confer immunity without the pain of getting sick or the risk of spreading the infection to others.
 That has allowed us to eradicate smallpox outright, and cutting-edge techniques are letting scientists develop vaccines for new strains of disease in a matter of weeks, rather than years.

 And there's more that could be done to control the risk of new infections.
 The Global Virome Project plans to track down and identify most of the estimated 700,000 unknown bird and mammal viruses that have the potential to infect humans — essentially, finding them before they find us.
 This will create a global database that could be used to rapidly identify new and emerging diseases and help create vaccines for them, and potentially even predict the next outbreak.

 The bottom line is that we aren't doomed, but the battle against disease is one that can never be totally won.
 Evolution means that there's always going to be a new virus or new strain, so we'll always need new tools to fight it.